1996–97 Phoenix Suns season: Regular season

-Johnson led the Suns with 20.1 points, 9.3 assists and 1.5 steals per game, while Ceballos averaged 15.3 points and 6.6 rebounds per game in 42 games, Chapman contributed 13.8 points per game and 110 three-point field goals, and sixth man Danny Manning provided the team with 13.5 points and 6.1 rebounds per game off the bench.
-In addition, Wesley Person contributed 13.5 points per game, and led the team with 171 three-point field goals, while Kidd averaged 11.6 points, 9.0 assists and 2.4 steals per game in 33 games, Bryant provided with 9.3 points and 5.2 rebounds per game, but only played just 41 games due to an abdominal strain injury, and Hot Rod Williams averaged 8.0 points, 8.3 rebounds and 1.3 blocks per game.
+Johnson averaged 20.1 points, 9.3 assists and 1.5 steals per game, while Ceballos averaged 15.3 points and 6.6 rebounds per game in 42 games after the trade, Chapman contributed 13.8 points per game and 110 three-point field goals, and sixth man Danny Manning provided the team with 13.5 points and 6.1 rebounds per game off the bench.
+In addition, Wesley Person contributed 13.5 points per game, and led the Suns with 171 three-point field goals, while Kidd averaged 11.6 points, 9.0 assists and 2.4 steals per game in 33 games, Bryant provided with 9.3 points and 5.2 rebounds per game, but only played just 41 games due to an abdominal strain injury, and Hot Rod Williams averaged 8.0 points, 8.3 rebounds and 1.3 blocks per game.
 Also off the bench, Wayman Tisdale provided with 6.5 points and 2.3 rebounds per game, and Nash contributed 3.3 points and 2.1 assists per game.

 During the NBA All-Star weekend at the Gund Arena in Cleveland, Ohio, Nash was selected for the NBA Rookie Game, as a member of the Western Conference Rookie team.
 Johnson finished tied in 17th place in Most Valuable Player voting, while Manning finished tied in seventh place in Sixth Man of the Year voting, and Ainge finished in fourth place in Coach of the Year voting.

-In the Western Conference First Round of the 1997 NBA playoffs, the Suns faced off against the 2nd-seeded Seattle SuperSonics; the Suns took a 2–1 series lead, but lost three games to two in a closely contested series.
 The Suns finished seventh in the NBA in home-game attendance, with an attendance of 779,940 at the America West Arena during the regular season.

+NBA playoffs

+In the Western Conference First Round of the 1997 NBA playoffs, the Suns faced off against the 2nd–seeded, and Pacific Division champion Seattle SuperSonics, who were led by the All-Star trio of Gary Payton, Shawn Kemp and Detlef Schrempf.
+The Suns won Game 1 over the SuperSonics on the road, 106–101 at the KeyArena at Seattle Center, in which Chapman scored 42 points and made 9 out of 17 three-point field-goal attempts; it was a then-record for the most three-pointers made in an NBA playoff game.
+However, the Suns lost Game 2 to the SuperSonics on the road by a 44-point margin, 122–78.
+The Suns won Game 3 over the SuperSonics at home, 110–103 at the America West Arena to take a 2–1 series lead, but then lost Game 4 at home in overtime, 122–115; a memorable highlight of the game featured Chapman hitting a three-point buzzer-beater to send the game into overtime.
+With the series tied at 2–2, the Suns lost Game 5 to the SuperSonics at the KeyArena at Seattle Center, 116–92, thus losing in a hard-fought five-game series.

+Aftermath

 Following the season, Person and Dumas were both traded to the Cleveland Cavaliers in a three-team trade, and Tisdale retired.